AV2001/monthly-rent-prediction/README.md

 ## Cloning
 Want to get the copy of the files used in this project onto your own device?
-Simplt clone it!
+Simply clone it!

-As far as the Python libraries/modules are concerned, I have shared the requirements.txt which you can use to install the same versions.
+As far as the Python libraries/modules are concerned, I have shared the requirements.txt which you can use to install the same versions used in this project.

 To download all the libs/mods in one go:
 1. cd to the directory where requirements.txt is located
 2. run the command --> pip install -r requirements.txt